polard8/kernel/README.md

 ## What is Gramado?

-    Gramado (c) is a 32 bit multithreaded operating system.
+    Gramado (c) is a 64bit multithreaded operating system.

 ## Kernel features.